rungulus/Bucket/README.md

 - removeLinks: can be 0 or 1, 1 to remove links, 0 to allow them
 <hr>

-2. Open a terminal/command prompt in the `bot` folder, then run `npm install` to grab all the dependencies
+2. Open a terminal/command prompt in the `frontend` folder, then run `npm install` to grab all the dependencies

-3. Once that's done, run `npm install`, then `npm start` to run the bot
+3. Once that's done, run `npm start` to start the bot!

-After first launch, you will just have to run `npm start` to run the bot from now on

 Bucket will log responses, and who triggered the bot in the `/bot/logs/` folder.